List of content you will read in this article:

 - A system that has running Ubuntu OS or ubuntu VPS.

 - You might have an account with sudo or root privileges for running the commands.

 - A terminal where you can execute the window/command-line commands.

-Now, we will move towards the two simple methods that will help find the Ubuntu version that has been installed and running on your system.
-The first one is to check using the terminal, and the second method is to use Ubuntu’s default graphical interface.
+Now, we will move towards the two simple methods that will help you to find Ubuntu version that has been installed and running on your system.
+The first one is to check using a terminal, and the second method is to use Ubuntu’s default graphical interface.

 Method 1: How to Check Ubuntu Version in Terminal